GenevieveMasioni/css-photo-editor/README.md

-# css-photo-editor
+# CSS Photo Editor

-CSS Photo Editor
+Minimalist photo editor using only CSS filters.